Martindale Historic Landmark District

 Historic Commission Meetings

-If you have questions about the Historic District or the ordinance, please first review the ordinance and city map.
-You may contact the Historical Commission through City Hall or attend a meeting of the Commission, ordinarily at 5 p.m. the first Wednesday of each month.
+If you have questions about the Historic District or the ordinances, please review Chapter 151: HISTORIC PRESERVATION.
+You may contact the Historical Commission through City Hall or attend a meeting of the Commission, ordinarily at 5:00 p.m. the first Wednesday of each month.
 Meetings are held at:

 Martindale, TX 78655